-As we do not have a classification system that permits one to include/exclude a document as an expert body review, a subjective desision was made that allowed the inclusion of what the Author believed to be the principle recent expert reviews with strong scientific grounding.
+As we do not have a classification system that permits one to include/exclude a document as an expert body review, a subjective decision was made that allowed the inclusion of what the Author believed to be the principle recent expert reviews with strong scientific grounding.
 These are:

 - International Commission on Non-Ionizing Radiation Protection, ICNIRP (2009).
-Exposure to high frequency control of the Ionizing Radiation Protection, ICNIRP (2009).
-Exposure to high frequency control of the Ionizing Radiation Protection, ICNIRP (2009).
-Exposure to high frequency control of the Ionizing Radiation Protection, ICNIRP (2009).
-Exposure to high frequency control of the Ionizing Radiation Protection, ICNIRP (2009).
-Exposure to high frequency control of the Ionizing Radiation Protection, ICNIRP (2009).
-Exposure to high frequency control of the Ionizing Radiation Protection, ICNIRP (2009).
-Exposure to high frequency control of the Ionizing Radiation Protection, ICNIRP (2009).
-Exposure to high frequency control of the Ionizing Radiation Protection, ICNIRP (2009).
-Exposure to high frequency control of the Ionizing Radiation Protection (100 kHz-300 GHz) - Scientific Committee on Emerging and Newly Identified Health Risks, SCENIHR (2009).
+Exposure to high frequency electromagnetic fields, biological effects and health consequences (100 kHz-300 GHz) - Scientific Committee on Emerging and Newly Identified Health Risks, SCENIHR (2009).
 Health Effects of Exposure to EMF. - Advisory Group on Non-Ionising Radiation, HPA (2012).
 Health Effects from Radiofrequency Electromagnetic Fields generally to determine whether there were other research papers (not contained in either the Expert Reviews above or the ARPANSA literature survey), that impact on whether a reconsideration of RPS3 was warranted.
 Any such research papers were thus included in the author's evaluation of whether a reconsideration of RPS3 was warranted.

-Consideration of research not contained in RPS3 or expert bodies' reviews
+6.3 Consideration of research not contained in RPS3 or expert bodies' reviews